Como 1907: Stadiums

 Como played their first matches at the Campo di via dei Mille, located in the Municipality of Como.
 The ground was inaugurated on 1 October 1911, with two friendly matches as Internazionale beat Milanese 8–0, and Como managed to beat Bellinzona 3–1.
-The club then used the stadium to play their home matches in various competition until 1928.
+The club then used the stadium to play their home matches in various competitions until 1928.

-In the 1928–29 season, Como moved to the stadium where they still play nowadays: Stadio Giuseppe Sinigaglia, to play their home matches in the Prima Divisione.
-The stadium was built on the orders of Benito Mussolini, and was named after the Italian rower and war hero Giuseppe Sinigaglia, who died in the World War I. It was inaugurated on 30 July 1927, in an international match between Austria and Lombardy, which ended with 3–1 for the Austrian side.
+In the 1928–29 season, Como moved to their current ground: Stadio Giuseppe Sinigaglia, to play their home matches in the Prima Divisione.
+The stadium was built on the orders of Benito Mussolini, and was named after the Italian rower and war hero Giuseppe Sinigaglia, who died in World War I. It was inaugurated on 30 July 1927, in an international match between Austria and Lombardy, which finished 3–1 to the Austrian side.

 The stadium is owned by the Municipality of Como and has a capacity of 13,602 spectators.
 Its construction, curated by Giovanni Greppi, is one of the first examples of rationalist architecture in Italy.
 Although the club secured promotion to Serie A in May 2024, it remains unclear whether they will play their home games at Sinigaglia during the 2024–25 season, as the stadium currently does not meet the minimum capacity requirements set by the league.
 Therefore, urgent work is needed before the start of the season to increase the capacity of the stadium.

 Supporters and rivalries

-Como ultras movement was born with the Fossa Lariana group, one of the biggest and most important ultras group of the period, which had various sections spread throughout Italy, especially in Lazio in the mid-1970s.
+Como ultras movement was born with the Fossa Lariana group, one of the biggest and most important ultras groups of the period, which had various sections spread throughout Italy, especially in Lazio in the mid-1970s.

-In short, Como ultras rose to prominence, rejecting the classic Italian style that was popular among the Larian ultras, characterized by drums, banners and various colors, in favor of the English style with the Blue Fans Como (BfC) group.
+In short, the Como ultras rose to prominence, rejecting the classic Italian style that was popular among the Larian ultras, characterized by drums, banners and various colors, in favor of the English style with the Blue Fans Como (BfC) group.
 After their disbandment in 2002, in town were born many groups that led the Curva Como such as Lariani, Estrema Fazione, WBH (White & Blue Hooligans) and Blacklist Como all united by a far-right ideological matrix.

 After the supporters suffered from the relegation and failure of the club, they rose again after the new ownership by the Indonesian company Djarum Group in 2019.